Mental Health Facilities Charleston, WV

 Huntington Vamc Charleston Va Clinic - 7.6 miles from Charleston, WV

 Huntington Vamc Charleston Va Clinic is a mental health clinic in South Charleston, WV, located at 700 Technology Drive, 25309 zip code area.
 Huntington Vamc Charleston Va Clinic provides outpatient treatment and telemedicine/telehealth.
-Huntington Vamc Charleston Va Clinic offers dialectical behavior therapy, individual psychotherapy and behavior modification to young adults, seniors 65 or older and adults.
+Huntington Vamc Charleston Va Clinic offers trauma therapy, behavior modification and psychotropic medication to seniors 65 or older, young adults and adults.
 Huntington Vamc Charleston Va Clinic also supports people with PTSD, people with trauma and veterans.
-Additional services offered at Huntington Vamc Charleston Va Clinic include suicide prevention services, vocational rehabilitation services and housing services.
+Additional services offered at Huntington Vamc Charleston Va Clinic include housing services, diet and exercise counseling and case management.

 Learn More